karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find({vaccinated: true});

 ## In This Chapter ##
 This chapter concluded our introduction to the basic CRUD operations available against a collection.
 We looked at `update` in detail and observed three interesting behaviors.
-First, if you pass it a document without update operators, MongoDB's `update` will replaces the existing document.
-Because of this, usually you will use the `$set` operator (or one of other available operators that modify the document).
+First, if you pass it a document without update operators, MongoDB's `update` will replace the existing document.
+Because of this, normally you will use the `$set` operator (or one of the many other available operators that modify the document).
 Secondly, `update` supports an intuitive `upsert` option which is particularly useful when you don't know if the document already exists.
 Finally, by default, `update` updates only the first matching document, so use the `multi` option when you want to update all matching documents.

 # Chapter 3 - Mastering Find #
 Chapter 1 provided a superficial look at the `find` command.
 There's more to `find` than understanding `selectors` though.
 We already mentioned that the result from `find` is a `cursor`.
 We'll now look at exactly what this means in more detail.